Colonel Daniel McCook’s Brigade at the Battle of Kennesaw Mountain, June 27th, 1864

 Another member of the 52nd Ohio, Lieutenant Frank B. James, estimated the Union entrenchments to be just 40 yards away from the Confederate works.
 “And here we remained for six long days and nights” recalled James “for although the offer was made, the men declined to be relieved, preferring to guard what had cost so much to gain”.
 Some of the men in the brigade were armed with 16 shot Henry repeating rifles, purchased by the soldiers themselves.
 The regimental historian of the 85th Illinois wrote that “it cannot be doubted that the rapid, accurate fire from these guns was an important factor in enabling the men to hold and fortify a line so close to the enemy’s main line of works”.

 Early in the morning of July 3rd, Union troops on Cheatham’s Hill discovered that the Confederates had abandoned their defenses.
-Sherman had resumed flanking maneuvers, and after successfully going around the Rebel left, Johnston withdrew from Kennesaw Mountain.
+While the assault on Kennesaw Mountain itself had failed, a division under Brigadier General Jacob Cox had pushed far enough to the south that it presented a threat to the Confederate left.
+Sherman took advantage and resumed flanking maneuvers, and after successfully going around the Rebel left, Johnston withdrew from Kennesaw Mountain.

 The seriously wounded Colonel Dan McCook was taken to his home in Steubenville, Ohio.
 On his deathbed, he received word on July 16th that he had been promoted to Brigadier General.
 McCook died on July 17th, 1864.